Working with the sector, Advance HE has developed a global survey for leadership in higher education, research institutes and related organisations.

 You can watch one of the engagement events here:

-The Advance HE Global Leadership Survey for Higher Education – NOW OPEN
+The Advance HE Global Leadership Survey for Higher Education – NOW CLOSED

-The survey closes on 8 November 2022.
-The responses will be analysed and published as an open access report for the benefit of the sector.
+The responses will be analysed and published as an open-access report for the benefit of the sector.

 Professor Richard Watermeyer